axelpln/GKI_KernelSU_Manual/README.md

 # Features

 - **KernelSU**: KernelSU is a root solution for Android GKI devices, it works in kernel mode and grants root permission to userspace applications directly in kernel space.
-- **SUSFS**: An addon root hiding kernel patches and userspace module for KernelSU.

 ---